 Subscribe by Email

-Tagsage agriculture American Community Survey Baby Boomers births commuting components of change counties Current Population Survey decennial census diversity economy educational attainment employment foreign born housing immigration industry marriage migration millennials municipalities natural increase net migration North Carolina place of birth population aging population change population estimates population growth population projections projections race race/ethnicity reapportionment redistricting rural state by state U.S. Census Bureau U.S. House of Representatives urban urbanization USDA veterans young adults
+Tagsage agriculture American Community Survey Baby Boomers births children commuting counties Current Population Survey decennial census diversity economy educational attainment employment foreign born housing immigration industry marriage migration millennials municipalities natural increase net migration North Carolina place of birth population aging population change population estimates population growth population projections projections race race/ethnicity reapportionment redistricting rural state by state U.S. Census Bureau U.S. House of Representatives urban urbanization USDA veterans young adults

 This work by Carolina Demography is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.